tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/gs-bus-hello-service/README.md

 ## Pre-requisites

-__Dependency__ : RabbitMQ (Alternatively Kafka is also supported by Spring Cloud Bus - just need to switch 'Cloud Bus AMQP' with 'Spring Bus Kafka' dependency in pom.xml file, if need to use Kafka message broker instead of RabbitMQ)
+__Dependency__ : RabbitMQ (Alternatively Kafka is also supported by Spring Cloud Bus - just need to switch 'Cloud Bus AMQP' with 'Cloud Bus Kafka' dependency in pom.xml file, if need to use Kafka message broker instead of RabbitMQ)

 * [Parent README.md](../README.md)
 * Start RabbitMQ server